Smart Insurance Workflows: Payments, Policies, and Proof of Trust in One Place

 This five-step blockchain insurance workflow eliminates the most common claims disputes: the claimant's denial of receiving a document, allegations of post-signing modification, and payment reconciliation errors.

-Chaindoc's renewal workflow creates this automatically: each renewal is cryptographically linked to the preceding policy version, and the blockchain record shows the exact expiry of the old policy and the exact execution of the new one — with timestamps that cannot be altered.
+Chaindoc's renewal workflow creates this automatically: each renewal is cryptographically linked to the preceding policy version, and the blockchain record shows the exact expiry of the old policy and the exact execution of the new one. with timestamps that can't be altered.

 The following comparison illustrates the operational and compliance differences between traditional insurance document management and blockchain-powered smart insurance workflows:

-Chaindoc achieves non-repudiation through three simultaneous mechanisms: (1) KYC-verified signer identity linked to the signing event, (2) SHA-256 document hash that proves the signed document has not been modified, and (3) UTC-timestamped blockchain record on the SKALE network that is independent of any party's server.
-This three-layer non-repudiation stack is the core legal protection that standard e-signature platforms cannot provide.
+In practice, non-repudiation is the feature that saves the most money in litigation.
+Chaindoc achieves non-repudiation through three simultaneous mechanisms: (1) KYC-verified signer identity linked to the signing event, (2) SHA-256 document hash that proves the signed document hasn't been modified, and (3) UTC-timestamped blockchain record on the SKALE network that's independent of any party's server.
+This three-layer non-repudiation stack is the core legal protection that standard e-signature services can't provide.

-Implementing smart insurance workflows does not require replacing existing core systems.
-Chaindoc integrates with existing insurance management platforms via API, enabling blockchain verification and automated signing workflows to be added to current processes without infrastructure disruption.
+Implementing smart insurance workflows doesn't require replacing existing core systems.
+Chaindoc integrates with existing insurance management services via API, enabling blockchain verification and automated signing workflows to be added to current processes without infrastructure disruption.

 Step 1: Upload or Create Your Policy Document